VenkataTarunKumarMavillapalli/VenkataTarunKumarMavillapalli/README.md

 - **Infotainment Intern - Italdesign Giugiaro**

+- **Product Management Trainee - Apple Developer Academy Europe**

+- **Data Science Research Intern** - A comparative analysis of American and Chinese radical crypto communities on Discord, using semantic network analysis to explore communication structures, motivations, and sub-community dynamics, with a focus on Ethereum, derivatives, and Solana.

 - I have 1.5 years of experience in the Salesforce platform in **Neuraflash(Salesforce Partner Company)**, where I explored various tasks:
    - Salesforce Admin
    - Chatbot Configuration